 Prior to becoming a partner at Powers & Santola, Kelly was an Assistant District Attorney in the Monroe County (Rochester) District Attorney’s Office for 20 years.
 During her two decades as a prosecutor Kelly prosecuted many of Monroe County’s most violent offenders.
-As First Assistant District Attorney she worked hand in hand with local law enforcement on homicide investigations, helping build cases that ultimately resulted in the arrest and conviction of dozens of murders.
+As First Assistant District Attorney she worked hand in hand with local law enforcement on homicide investigations, helping build cases that ultimately resulted in the arrest and conviction of dozens of murderers.
 She is known in Rochester not only for her trial skills, but also as an accomplished appellate lawyer.
 Kelly has argued numerous cases before New York’s highest court, the New York State Court of Appeals, the Appellate Division, Fourth Department, and the Second Circuit Court of Appeals.

 In December 2014, Kelly was recognized by the Rochester Police Department Rosewood Club for her dedication and service to the Rochester community in connection with her prosecution of a man convicted of murdering two people and shooting a Rochester Police Sergeant in broad daylight on a city street.